 If there is a knock on Davenport it is the lack of development of multiple pass rush moves.
 He is a Wide Receiver convert, so you would expect a learning curve at the pro level.
 However, I see all the tools that Ezekiel Ansah possessed coming out of college, and can see a similar career ark for Davenport.
 He’ll have to rely on his physical tools early, but once he figures out the technique portion of the game, he’s going to be unstoppable.
 And those around him rave about his character and work ethic, which makes him a great fit as a football player and in the Green Bay community.

 Green Bay has often relied on drafting players with high football IQs and technique.
 I think it is time to be more aggressive in acquiring elite athletic talent.
 I think it’s possible Marcus Davenport is a great combination of both.
 Putting him in a situation where he can learn from Clay Matthews, Nick Perry, Mike Daniels, and Kenny Clark could help the Packers to generate the kind of pass rush it will take to fix their defense.
 And giving Mike Pettine a weapon to terrorize opposing QBs on 3rd down would be a terrific investment of the 14th pick.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig